KhALiLXD/form-engine/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+However, redistribution of the internal validation logic (such as the `rulesMap`, `validator.js`, or schema utilities) in competing libraries or frameworks, with minimal or no modification, is **prohibited**.

+If you wish to use this logic in a separate package or product, please contact the original author for permission.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE